ishapaliwal/Cancer_Genomics_and_Treatment_Prediction/README.md

 ## Project Overview

 This project focuses on leveraging **machine learning** techniques to predict cancer treatment outcomes using **genomic data**.
-By analyzing real-world clinical and genomic data from **The Cancer Genome Atlas (TCGA)**, the project aims to assist in **personalized treatment strategies**—a crucial step toward precision medicine.
+By analyzing real-world clinical and genomic data from **The Cancer Genome Atlas (TCGA)**, the project aims to assist in **personalized treatment strategies** - a crucial step toward precision medicine.

 > **Dataset:** TCGA (Breast Cancer subset)
 > **Institution:** School of Engineering & Applied Science, George Washington University